Doul00/ML_Notes/supervised_learning/perceptron.md

 A neuron is the base unit of an artificial neural network an is inspired from the brain's neurons.
 In the same way as biological neurons, they receive information from multiple sources and if the external signals reach a stimulation threshold, the neuron sends a signal to other neurons.
 We say that it was activated.

 Artificial neurons work in the same way.
 They receive inputs from the input layer, sum them and outputs a value thanks to an activation function.
 Mathematically, the sum of inputs is written as $$h(x) = w \cdot x + b$$ and the activation function as $$z(x) = \phi(h(x)) $$ .
 This activation is non-linear, it helps the neural network break the linearity and learn non-linear features.
 There exist many activation functions, and we will study them later.

+#### II.
+Algorithm

+The learning algorithm for the MLPs is the following:

+* Random initialization
+* Forward pass
+* Compute loss
+* Backpropagation and parameters update

+###### Initialization:

+The weights linking the outputs of neurons in one layer to the input of neurons in another layer must be initialized randomly in a MLP.
+Indeed, if they are all equal to 0, the MLP won't be able to learn since the gradient values computed during backpropagtion would be nullified.

 ###### Forward pass: